Handwritten Notes & Lifetime Value (LTV)

 Customer on boarding is the process of teaching new customers what your business is all about.
 One of the most common reasons for customers to bounce is that they don’t understand your product or service.
 This feeling of confusion can be difficult to override and is best avoided entirely.

 On boarding can be as simple as having a great “About Us” page and making your product inventory accessible to new shoppers.
-Depending on your company, the process could also involve a sales call, an email newsletter, or even a chatbot.
+Depending on your company, the process could also involve a sales contact, an email newsletter, or even a chatbot.
 Utilizing good conversion optimization techniques will typically lead you to an excellent on-boarding strategy.

 Growing with Your Customers